 - Only courses where a grade of “B” or better was earned will be considered.

-- Students wishing to transfer credits may be asked to submit a course syllabus/outline, textbook used, and any reading materials, so proper credit may be given.
+- Students wishing to transfer credits may be asked to submit a course syllabus/outline, textbook information, and any reading materials, so proper credit may be given.